kaist-cp/cs431/README.md

 ### Attendance (?%)

-- You should solve a quiz at the [Course Management](https://gg.kaist.ac.kr/course/11) website for each session. **You should answer to the quiz by the end of the day.**
+- You should solve a quiz on the [Course](https://gg.kaist.ac.kr/course/11) Management](https://gg.kaist.ac.kr/course/11) website for each session. **You should answer the quiz by the end of the day.**

 - If you miss a significant number of sessions, you'll automatically get an F.